-The bad news is that about a third of the city is unlikely to support a bond measure to address these needs, which means the city still has plenty of work to do in its quest to find funding for a new public-safety building, upgraded fire stations and other badly needed projects.
+The bad news is that about a third of the city is unlikely to support a bond measure to fund infrastructure repairs and new facilities, which means the city still has plenty of work to do to pay for a new public-safety building, upgraded fire stations and other badly needed projects.

-The baseline survey conducted by the firm Fairbank, Mauling, Metz and Associates (FM3) attempted to gauge residents' feelings about the City Council's management of finances, the city's infrastructure and 14 specific projects, including a new police building, a downtown parking garage and accelerated street paving.
+The baseline survey conducted by the firm Fairbank, Mauling, Metz and Associates (FM3) attempted to gauge residents' feelings about the City Council's management of finances, the city's infrastructure and 14 specific projects, including the police building, a downtown parking garage and street paving.

 The results offered a mixed picture.
-On one hand, voters expressed a willingness to pay more for projects dealing with street maintenance, "vital facilities" and public safety.
-For street maintenance, which drew the most support, 74 percent said they would support a ballot measure that would increase taxes (with 39 of them saying they would "strongly support" such a measure) and 24 percent saying they would oppose.
-For a "general obligation bond," a mechanism that the city used most recently to pay for library renovations, a two-thirds voter approval is required.
-Other ideas that attracted support from more than 66 percent of respondents included a "vital facilities measure" (72 percent), a "children and families measure" (71 percent) and a "public safety measure" (68 percent).
+On one hand, voters expressed a willingness to pay more for projects dealing with street maintenance, "vital facilities" such as libraries and community centers, and public safety.
+For street maintenance, which drew the most support, 74 percent said they would support a ballot measure that would increase taxes (with 39 percent of them saying they would "strongly support" such a measure) and 24 percent saying they would oppose.

 But at the same time, the survey of 603 randomly selected Palo Alto voters suggests that a infrastructure measure would be far from a slam dunk.
 With a margin of error at 4 percent, the results point to an election with a razor-thin margin.
 While 66 percent supported a ballot measure for infrastructure, most expressed only tentative support.
-And this support starts to decline below the two-thirds threshold once the bond costs an average household more than $125.
+And this support starts to decline below the two-thirds threshold once the costs to an average household surpass $125.

 According to a staff report, an annual tax of $125 for a general-obligation bond that would be repaid over 30 years would yield $72 million for infrastructure improvements.